Strider65710/Music-Generator-No-AI-/README.md

 # JI Studio

 A just-intonation song-form synth that runs entirely in one HTML file.
 Type a short "song shape" out of letters, define what each letter does, shape the sound, hand-edit notes on a piano roll, and export to WAV or MP3.
 No install, no server, no accounts — open `synth.html` in a browser and everything happens locally.

+Of course, you can choose a tuning.
+Also, the music generator is fully algorithmic, not AI.

 ## Quick start